guydavis/guydavis.github.io/README.md

 ## Support

-Visit Clean Blog's template overview page on Start Bootstrap at http://startbootstrap.com/template-overviews/clean-blog/ and leave a comment, email feedback@startbootstrap.com, or open an issue here on GitHub for support.
+Visit Clean Blog on Start Bootstrap at http://startbootstrap.com/template-overviews/clean-blog/ for questions on the original template, email guydavis.ca@gmail.com for questions on the enhancements.